tiger%20and%20me%20for%20resume%201a

 Hello

-I'm the evaporite expert in the SaltWork Consultancy Adelaide.
-In terms of a home address, I split my time between the coastal region of Adelaide and downtown Bangkok.
-I have spent more than 30 years consulting to petroleum and minerals industries, and training some people who now work in these industries.
-I hold a doctorate from Flinders University of South Australia and am also a graduate of the University of Adelaide,
+I am an expert in evaporites at SaltWork Consultancy in Adelaide.
+I divide my time between the coastal region of Adelaide and out-of-town consultancy.
+With over 30 years of experience, I have consulted for the petroleum and minerals industries and have trained numerous individuals who are now working in these fields.
+I hold a doctorate from Flinders University of South Australia and am also a graduate of the University of Adelaide.

 SaltWork Consultants